 I tried to envision friends’ travel styles against mine.
 Firstly, I travel mostly for sightseeing and photography.
 I do a lot of walking and explore places on foot.
 I prefer slow travel to fast.
 In many ways, my travel style is deterrent of a lot of eating, partying and shopping expenses (the top four budget killers) and I often like my experiences to be as close to “the street” or as local as possible.

 How can Japan be traveled in under $50/day?

-Let me tell you a secret… you could do it for far less and still have fun.
-Compared to traveling Thailand, Japan is expensive!
+Let me tell you a secret… you can travel Japan for less than $50/day and still have fun.
+Compared to traveling Thailand, Japan is expensive.
 But compared between Korea and the U.S., prices felt comparable.
 In my post about getting around Tokyo cheap, I quote the average of $30/day if you had to shrink-wrap your spending.
 Compared next to Kyoto, Fukuoka and Osaka, Tokyo felt like my biggest challenge, but the budget options were there.

-Like anything, sightseeing landmarks which charge admission (Tokyo Cheapo lists 101 freebie things to do), nice restaurants and buying stuff from souvenir shops are all add-on expenses that will quickly add up.
-You’ll also pay a higher price for convenience and speed, like if you want to take express trains vs. local (I’m talking about Tokyo mostly).
+Budget breaks down into travel style.
+Tourist attractions which charge admission ( 101 freebie things to do), restaurants and buying souvenirs are add-on expenses that will quickly soak up your budget.
+You’ll also pay a higher price for convenience and speed; for instance, taking express vs. local metro trains.

-But if you take your sightseeing at a slower pace, eat on the streets or away from touristy areas and check out 100 yen shops, traveling doesn’t have to be wallet rape, but a creative adventure that results in discovering Japan’s more unique and local budget crawls.
+By traveling at a slower pace, being more conscious of your spending habits and budget… traveling doesn’t have to be wallet rape, but a creative adventure that results in discovering Japan’s more unique and local budget crawls.